Leroy Aarons Papers

 Scope and Content

-The Leroy Aarons papers comprise grant documents, financial records, correspondence and e-mail, notes, published reports, organizational membership lists, publicity documents, survey and content audit forms, clipped and copied articles, lecture drafts, course syllabi, journalism teaching resources, subject files, 3.5 inch floppy disks, and other material, 1890 to 2003, documenting journalist Leroy Aarons' tenure as director of the University of Southern California Annenberg Journalism School's Project for the Study of Sexual Orientation in the News (SOIN), from 1999-2003.
-Aarons played a central role in developing and implementing the USC/Annenberg School SOIN project and its three constituent parts: an undergraduate course, Journalism 499, intended to help students "to understand the complex issues around gay men and lesbians as represented in today's media"; the "New Millennium Survey" of the perceptions of gay and lesbian journalists regarding their news organization's coverage of sexual orientation issues; and a newspaper content audit of coverage of gay and lesbian issues appearing in a sample of national newspapers.
+There are documents and records surrounding Aarons work as a journalist, including an comprehensive collection of articles written by Aarons for the Washington Post; articles written for other publications; programs, correspondence, newsletters, and other documents related to Aarons' founding of and work with the National Gay and Lesbian Journalists Association (NGJLA); and grant documents, financial records, correspondence and e-mail, notes, published reports, organizational membership lists, publicity documents, survey and content audit forms, clipped and copied articles, lecture drafts, course syllabi, journalism teaching resources, subject files, 3.5 inch floppy disks, and other material, 1890 to 2003, documenting journalist Leroy Aarons' tenure as director of the University of Southern California Annenberg Journalism School's Project for the Study of Sexual Orientation in the News (SOIN), from 1999-2003.

 - Aarons, Leroy (Creator, Person)